binqing/code_path_homework/README.md

 ### 1. (Required) WordPress 4.0-4.7.2 - Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds

 - [ ] Summary: In WordPress before 4.7.3 (wp-includes/embed.php), there is authenticated Cross-Site Scripting (XSS) in YouTube URL Embeds.
-               It llows an hacker to create random post on a site and store malicious Javascript code in it.
+               It allows an hacker to create random post on a site and store malicious Javascript code in it.
 The code will be executed when a visitor views the post and when someone edits the post from WordPress dashboard.
   - Vulnerability types: XSS
   - Tested in version: 4.2